 Step 5: Click the Use Disk button.

-There is another option if you don’t have an external drive and still want to try the beta.
+There is another option if you don’t have an external drive and still want to update.
 You can partition your Mac’s drive and silo off a space to experiment with Big Sur.
 This is a little more complicated, and you need enough local storage to manage two operating systems.
 If you are interested, we have a guide where you can learn more.

 Note that if your Mac has a small drive, like on a MacBook Air, the installer may refuse to upgrade MacOS on that drive, even though MacOS says there’s enough space.
 This is likely due to Time Machine, which stores local snapshots that the user can’t see — the installer counts against the total storage space.